-Human Palaeosystems Group (HPG)
+Human Palaeosystems Research Group

-Human Palaeosystems Group (HPG)
+Human Palaeosystems Research Group

-1) The emergence and expansion of the human niche, together with its technological societal and ecological feedbacks
+1. The emergence and expansion of the human niche, together with its technological, societal, and ecological feedbacks.

-3) Ecosystem resilience and the transition from pristine natural systems to human dominated landscapes
+3. Ecosystem resilience and the transition from pristine natural systems to human-dominated landscapes.

 Area 1: The emergence and expansion of the human niche

-• Test and refine palaeoclimate models
+• Test and refine paleoclimate models.

-• Understand whether African fauna sharing the same niche as humans have been impacted over the last 120,000 years
+• Understand whether African fauna sharing the same niche as humans have been impacted over the last 120,000 years.

 • Reconstruct changes in human niche space in the Pleistocene and document expansions.

-• A comprehensive database of early human sites in West Africa that are chronometrically dated, along with material culture and associated fauna
+• A comprehensive database of early human sites in West Africa that are chronometrically dated, along with material culture and associated fauna.

-• Ancient DNA and/or ancient proteomes to reconstruct changes in ancestry and population dynamics
+• Ancient DNA and/or ancient proteomes to reconstruct changes in ancestry and population dynamics.

 Postdocs: Dr James Blinkhorn, Dr Khady Niang, Dr Alex Blackwood, Dr Lucy Timbrell